Read This First

 Prompt 3: How might one argue that maintaining a diversity of competing species is immoral while maintaining only a few thriving species would be morally right?
 Present the arguments in syllogistic form.

-The section turns on Maintaining a Diversity of Competing Species is Immoral and Maintaining Only a Few Thriving Species is Morally Right.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Maintaining a Diversity of Competing Species is Immoral and Maintaining Only a Few Thriving Species is Morally Right in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Maintaining a Diversity of Competing Species is Immoral distinct from Maintaining Only a Few Thriving Species is Morally Right.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Maintaining a Diversity of Competing Species is Immoral distinct from Maintaining Only a Few Thriving Species is Morally Right.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If an action leads to inefficiency and waste of resources, it is immoral (based on a utilitarian principle of maximizing resource use efficiency).